 How the process that leads to carpal tunnel syndrome evolves is not completely known.
 In essence, the condition occurs when the tissues found around the median nerve inflames and presses on the nerve.
 The disorder is reversible in its early stage.
 However, over time, the nerve insulation may wear away and permanent nerve damage can occur.

 Carpal tunnel syndrome is classified as an inflammatory disorder resulting from physical injury, repetitive stress, or other medical conditions like rheumatoid arthritis.
-Determining the precise cause of the condition however is very difficult as no tests to identify the specific cause is available.
-With the exception of patients with certain underlying conditions, the biological mechanisms that lead to the development of CTS is unknown.
+Determining the precise cause of the condition, however, is very difficult as no tests to identify the specific cause is available.
+With the exception of patients with certain underlying conditions, the biological mechanisms that lead to the development of CTS are unknown.